Call now in confidence immediate help & advice 24/7

 Alcohol addiction is common, with a study by Robin Room, Thomas Babor and Jürgen Rehm revealing that ‘4% of the global burden of disease is attributable to alcohol’, which makes up for almost as much death and disability as tobacco and high blood pressure (hypertension) globally.

-Physical withdrawal symptoms can include:
+Physical withdrawal symptoms you can experience during detox at rehab can include:

 Detoxing at a rehab centre in Cumbria also means you’ll be safe and looked after.
 Prescription drugs provided during a medically-assisted detox will work to prevent seizures.